nunomourinho/forensicVmAutopsyUserManual/docs/user/installation_and_setup.rst

    \FloatBarrier

-Step 12: Configure :term:`Windows Share` over :term:`Forensic SSH Server Redirection`
+Step 12: Configure Windows Share over Forensic SSH Server Redirection
 **********************************************************************
  The way that forensicVM Server access the forensic images is by making a reverse ssh connection to your computer and accessing a local share via the internet.
 The reverse ssh connection is in need to make a safe Windows share access.
 You should configure now the forensicVM server SSH address and port number:
  #.
 Please fill in the SSH Server Address and port number.